sifophp/sifoweb/docs/recipes/multi-language/index.md

 We are supposing that you know how to use multilanguage in SIFO, but you need to know how works:

-Each website loaded consults to `domains.config` which is his language defined, then it looks for to the folder `./locale` the differents messages files that exists to load tha language, if the language not exists it leaves the default language.
+Each website loaded consults to `domains.config` which is his language defined, then it looks for to the folder `./locale` the different messages files that exists to load that language, if the language not exists it leaves the default language.
 One example of the messages file will be: `messages_es_ES.php`, but don't worry about his file, SIFO creates it for you!

 In the example we could see that with SIFO Web Interface you will generate this files `messages`.